 - A. CHRP services are provided as an alternative to institutional placement for children with developmental disabilities and are limited to self-advocacy training, independent living training, cognitive services, communication services, counseling and therapeutic services, personal care services, emergency assistance training, community connection services, travel services, and supervision services. - B. Children eligible for services under the CHRP waiver are eligible for all other Medicaid services for which they qualify and must first access all benefits available under the regular Medicaid State Plan and/or Medicaid EPSDT (Early and Periodic Screening, Diagnosis and Treatment) coverage prior to accessing funding for those same services under the CHRP. - C. Case management services will be provided by the county department as an administrative activity and include: - Assessment of the individual's needs to determine if CHRP services are appropriate; - 2.
 Completion of the Individualized Plan (IP); and - 3.
 Submission of the Individualized Plan to the Colorado Department of Human Services, Division of Child Welfare Services, for review and approval for CHRP waiver services.
-These Individualized Plans are also subject to review by the Department of Health Care Policy and Financing. - D. The individual receiving services and his/her family or guardian and placing County

-Department of Social/Human Services are responsible for participating with the services provider in: - Developing the Individualized Plan: - Cooperating with implementation of the service plan; - 3.
+These Individualized Plans are also subject to review by the Department of Health Care Policy and Financing. - D. The individual receiving services and his/her family or guardian and placing County provider in: - Developing the Individualized Plan; - Cooperating with implementation of the service plan; - 3.
 Choosing to receive services through the CHRP waiver.